-(of a person) not tending to express feelings, especially of affection, openly:‘the English are an undemonstrative lot’
+(of a person) not tending to express feelings, especially of affection, openly.‘John is silent and undemonstrative, like Dad’

 - ‘A modest, undemonstrative fellow, Shrubb was visibly moved as the crowd ignored the joyless Glasgow weather and offered him a spine-tingling welcome.’

 - ‘These days, after a handshake with this undemonstrative, measured, charming man, you might have a quick check that your arm is still affixed.’